 Before Breast Lift Surgery

-Dr. Man provides detailed instructions on how to prepare for your surgery.
+Dr. Man provides detailed instructions on how to prepare for your breast lift surgery.
 These instructions may include (but may not be limited to):

 - Having a complete physical